 - A VPN that has hidden charges

-- Does not support multiple devices
+- It does not support multiple devices.

 Best Free VPN for Canada